robnolen/aws-security-workshops/forensics-wksp/docs/03-forensics-and-remediation.md

 For each query below, replace {TABLE} with the name of your table.

-1. Identify some more details about the launch of the suspect EC2 instance:
+1. Identify some more details about the launch of the suspect EC2 instance.
+Replace the instance ID in this query with the ID of the suspect EC2 instance.

 ```sql
 SELECT eventtime, useridentity, awsregion,